 Lanyards, or ID cards, are compulsory for everyone at the college, including visitors, as a safeguarding requirement.
 We have upgraded the lanyards so they have a hook and point which can be used to key in entrance codes to enter the premises without using hands and for use on doors that are closed.

 Shared devices such as computers, telephones and water machines will not be in use.

 Face covering are now mandatory for students and staff when onsite and not in socially distanced settings (e.g. corridors).
 Face coverings are not required in settings such as classrooms, libraries and common rooms where social distancing is in place.
 Everyone is expected to wear face coverings when entering the college premises from street level and walking around the building corridors and stairwells.
-For those who do not feel comfortable wearing a mask, a face shied must be worn instead.
 For those who have medical reasons for not wearing a face covering please contact Ashbourne’s COVID-19 Team immediately.